 Six years after his work began, Dr. Parshall filed a patent for his new “Parshall Flume”.

-It is important to note that Parshall flumes are not scale models of each other, as such intermediate sizes (commonly the 30-inch and 42-inch sizes) should not be used, or if used they MUST be laboratory or field rated.
-The use of standard Parshall flume equations for non-standard sizes is not acceptable.
+It's important to note that Parshall flumes are not scale models of each other, as such intermediate sizes (commonly the 30-inch and 42-inch sizes) should not be used, or if used they MUST be laboratory or field rated.
+The use of standard Parshall flume equations for non-standard sizes will not result in accurate flow measurement.